open-education-polito/fare-invenio-framework/README.md

 * Debug mode: on
 * Running on https://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

+## Invenio documentation

+Further documentation, related to the framework used and the topics not covered in this guide, can be found [here](https://invenio.readthedocs.io/en/latest/).

 ## Code of conduct
 [Code of conduct](https://www.contributor-covenant.org/)